Nikon D5300 vs Panasonic G7

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-|Nikon D5300»||125 mm||98 mm||76 mm||480 g||600||no||2013||799||discont.||check|
+|Nikon D5300»||125 mm||98 mm||76 mm||480 g||600||n||Oct 2013||799||-||Nikon D5300|

 |Panasonic G7«||125 mm||86 mm||77 mm||410 g||350||n||May 2015||649||-||Panasonic G7|

 Sensor comparison: Nikon D5300 vs Panasonic G7

-The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Of the two cameras under consideration, the Nikon D5300 features an APS-C sensor and the Panasonic G7 a Four Thirds sensor.
 The sensor area in the G7 is 39 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 2.0.
 The sensor in the D5300 has a native 3:2 aspect ratio, while the one in the G7 offers a 4:3 aspect.